-This resource was written by Kelsey Pacha, CLGS’ Youth Resources Coordinator, and made possible by a grant from the Atkinson Foundation.
+This resource was written by Kelsey Pacha, CLGS’ former Youth Resources Coordinator, and made possible by a grant from the Atkinson Foundation.
 Through their generosity, CLGS has worked with congregations, parents, and religious educators in San Mateo County and beyond to create this resource.

 In recent years, lesbian, gay, bisexual, transgender, and questioning (LGBTQ) people have become much more visible in pop culture and media.
 LGBTQ young people and their coming out journeys are represented in youth-focused programming such as TV series Glee, Awkward, and The Fosters.
 Even YouTube celebrity Connor Franta has come out as a young gay man, disappointing his considerable female following.
 Despite the seemingly widespread acceptance of many out LGBTQ1 people, from Ellen Degeneres to Michael Sam, the public conversation about LGBTQ youth in religious spaces remains tumultuous at best.
 Many of these discussions have focused on issues like the ethics of religiously-based conversion therapy for young people, and of course, endless discussions about sacred texts.